Yaveen123/genta-api/README.md

 ## API routes
 > [!TIP]
-> Although Genta is "finished", these may still have bugs or problems.
+> The API may still have bugs or problems.
 > If you find anything please let me know!

 | Route | Description |